nerc-project/nerc-docs/docs/other-tools/kubernetes/kubeadm/HA-clusters-with-kubeadm.md

   https://kubernetes.io/docs/concepts/cluster-administration/addons/

-You can now join any number of the control-plane node running the following command on each as root:
+You can now join any number of the control-plane node running the following command on each worker nodes as root:

   kubeadm join 192.168.0.167:6443 --token cnslau.kd5fjt96jeuzymzb \
     --discovery-token-ca-cert-hash sha256:871ab3f050bc9790c977daee9e44cf52e15ee3